Home

 The old WWII veterans in the local building department were fascinated to see safe, timeless, low-cost housing; they were friends who actually helped.
 The government studies graduates who replaced retiring vets had marching orders to crush anything that didnÕt conform.
 We knew the camouflage didnÕt really work and we laughed, too, led by the melody of MathewÕs musical laughter.

 Government studies grads?
 Yikes!
 They are as serious as robots.
-Anything out of the box is to be put back in and/or punished; apparent motive is some sort of perverse punisherÕs pleasure, plus regular pay and resumŽ enhancement.
+Anything out of the box is to be put back in and/or punished; apparent motive is some sort of perverse punisherÕs pleasure, plus regular pay and resumŽ enhancement from increasing the tax base.
+The Santa Barbara city and county government employees quashed a home-grown group of small businesses that specialized in fire resistant and earthquake safe homes and water tanks, these small businesses were chased out of a region that needs quality hillside water reservoirs and is prone to both fire and earthquake.

-While all this may appear on the surface to be somewhat irrelevant to ferrocement construction, it does illustrate the beginning of a long struggle to build with ferrocement experienced during the latter half of twentieth century California, in the waning years of Governor Brown.
-Perhaps further details of those actual events will fit somewhere further along in this construction manual.
-At this point there are several actual construction details in the photos that should be examined before they are too far behind us.
+While all this may appear on the surface to be somewhat irrelevant to ferrocement construction, it does illustrate what attempts to build with ferrocement experienced during the latter half of twentieth century California.
+Perhaps additional details of those actual events will fit somewhere further along in this construction manual.
+At this point there are construction details in the photos that should be examined before focus slips too far into ecological economics and discussion of a sustainable culture.

 A stranger came by the job one day, introduced himself, and asked if he could look around.
 I agreed without hesitation and continued with whatever the job was that day.
 I couldnÕt help but notice that he kept looking at the tops of the windows and doors.
 After a long and thoughtful pause he turned to me and asked how it was done.